johnstonskj/guernsey/doc/filters.rst

 .. automodule:: guernsey.filters

 This module provides a set of useful filters that can be applied to resources to add additional HTTP behavior to clients.
+All of these filters rely are subclasses of :class:`guernsey.ClientFilter` which defines their interface.

 Where possible any behavior not core to the HTTP protocol will be factored into one or more filters rather than add to either the :class:`Client` or :class:`WebResource` classes.